Delaware River Port Authority - 80 Years of Progress

 July 31, 1969

 Construction begins on the Betsy Ross Bridge linking Northeast Philadelphia with Pennsauken, N.J.
-Again the Delaware River Port Authority makes history -- the Betsy Ross becomes the first U.S. bridge named after a woman.
+Again the Delaware River Port Authority makes history -- the Betsy Ross becomes the first U.S. highway bridge named after a woman.

 February 1, 1974